MatthewMyWu/Quoridor/README.md

  However, walls can not be placed in such a way that it is impossible to reach the other side (it must always be possible to get to the other side).

-## First deliverable: how to use the program
+## Phase 3: how to use the program
-So far this is a very rudimentary version of the game.
-- The graphics are text-based, with each block on the board being represented by an "0".
-- If player 1 is standing on a block, then that block is displayed as a "1", and "2" if player 2 is standing on it.
-- When it is player 1's turn, he can move up, left, down, or right, by using the "w", "a", "s", and "d" keys respectively.
-The same applies for player two, except his controls are "i", "j", "k", and "l" (respectively).
-- In order to place a wall, you must enter the coordinates of the endpoints of the wall in the form "A1,A3" ([letter coordinate][number coordinate],[letter coordinate][number coordinate]).

-Currently, there is no mechanism for either player to win the game;
- it is possible to trap the other player in a box of walls (making the game unwinnable);
- it is possible for players to be on top of each other (player 1 will be displayed if this is the case);
- and both players have unlimited walls.
-I hope to fix all of these issues by the final deliverable.

-**To run the program, simply run the "Main" class in the ui package**
+At this stage I have implemented a fairly complete version of the game.
+When the program starts, you will be shown the main menu.
+Press the "play" button to start the game.

+Once in the game, you will see the board, with player 1 being represented by the cyan square, and player 2 by the red square.
+To the right of the board, you will see information about the 2 players (eg. how many walls each player has remaining, and their score).
+The green circle beside the player name indicates whose turn it is.
+Whichever player presses the "Forfeit" button on their turn will forfeit the match.
+The "Restart" button restarts the match, and the "Main Menu" button will return you to the main menu.

+In order to move player 1, use the 'w', 'a', 's', and 'd' keys, to move up, left, down, and right, respectively.
+Similarly, these controls are the up, left, down, and right arrow keys for player 2.
+Note that players can't move off the board, over walls, or when it is not their turn.
+In order to place a wall, click the mouse at the corner where you want the first end of the wall to be, and drag and release it at the corner where you want the other end of the wall to be.
+(Make sure you are placing valid walls, and specified in the "How To Play Quorridor" section of this README).

+Note that at this time, I was unable to finish the "Match History" (persistence) requirement for this project.
+Also note that I have had to made changes to how input and visual display are implemented, in order to implement the GUI.
+I have not yet refactored the tests to account for these changes.

+## Instructions for Grader
+- You can generate the first required event by placing a wall on the board (as specified in the "Phase 3: how to use the program" section of this README)
+- You can generate the first required event by placing a wall on the board (as specified in the "Phase 3: how to use the program" section of this README)
+- You can locate my visual component by looking on the board (where your wall will have been placed)
+- You can save the state of my application by... (unimplemented at this time)
+- You can reload the state of my application by... (unimplemented at this time)

 ## Implemented user stories
 - As a user, I want to be able to see both avatars on the board